-- Inspect all properties before reletting and where possible make an initial inspection before the outgoing tenant vacates, so as to give time to organise any repairs and to advise the tenant of the need to leave the dwelling in a clean state and to discuss the payment of rent due. - Ensure that property inspections are undertaken promptly within target timescales. - Recharge former tenants for property not disposed of and for any remedial work resulting from tenant damage, in line with our rechargeable repair policy. - Expect our contractor/s to complete void repairs within the following periods (based on the volume of work required): - 2 working day (safety checks only) - o 5 working days (minor repairs) - 10 working days (significant works) - Ensure that void property is regularly inspected and visited as part of our void maintenance and letting processes.
-Our average turnaround of void properties is around 20 days.
-Where a property is void for longer than 20 days (e.g. because is it more difficult to let, it is undergoing major works or is being held for change of use or demolition) we will undertake recorded visits every 7 days.
-Once a month we will also separately record our visit to tenants in adjacent properties as a duty of care to neighbouring residents; giving them an opportunity to feedback on issues of concern about the vacant property.
+- o 10 working days (significant works) - Ensure that void property is regularly inspected and visited as part of our void maintenance and letting processes.
+Our average turnaround of void properties is around 20 18 days.
+Where a property is void for longer than 20 18 days (e.g. because is it more difficult to let, it is undergoing major works or is being held for change of use or demolition) we will may undertake recorded visits every 7 days if required.
+Once a month we will we may where required also separately record our visit to tenants in adjacent properties as a duty of care to neighbouring residents; giving them an opportunity to feedback on issues of concern about the vacant property.